cfreshman/cfreshman/README.md

 sync follows from Twitter to Mastodon —
 [<img align="left" src="https://freshman.dev/icon.png" width="24">freshman.dev/follow-sync](https://freshman.dev/follow-sync)

-_for now these are embedded within my personal website, which is a private repo_
+_for now these are embedded within my personal website, which is a private repo - but you can always view-source_

 misc:
 •&nbsp; [path planning demo](https://freshman.dev/raw/paths)